- Baader MaxBright® II Binoviewer with adapters to T-2 and Zeiss micro-bayonet in a padded carrying case

 The MaxBright® II Binoviewer incorporates the knowledge acquired during thirty years of building astronomical binoviewers.
 It is superior to cheaper models in many details.

-- The housing of the 27mm large prisms is made with our own die casting molds, using Carl Zeiss production drawings.
+- The housing of the 27mm large prisms is made with our own die casting moulds, using Carl Zeiss production drawings.
 The non-slip leather finish provides extra grip when holding the binoviewer with heavy eyepieces in your hand.

 - On the eyepiece side, the newly designed, self-centering Clicklock® eyepiece clamps with diopter adjustment are immediately noticeable.
 Thanks to the ergonomic design, you can blindly distinguish between clamping and diopter compensation even in the dark.
 The inner parts are made of stainless steel for maximum stability.
 The high-quality eyepiece clamps are only the last part of the precisely collimated optical system, which is designed for highest magnifications.
 This is the only way to achieve the almost three-dimensional image and relaxed observation expected from a binoviewer.

 - All optical surfaces of the Maxbright® II feature a 7-layer multi-coating.
 The prism chairs (mounts) of the prisms are constructed like those of the Mark V Großfeld (Giant)-Binocular.
 The clear aperture is 26 mm on the telescope side and 25,5mm on the eyepiece side – even our 35 mm eudiascopic eyepieces are illuminated without vignetting.
 In comparison to models with smaller prisms you can see a much larger part of the sky at the same magnification – similar to our Mark V Großfeld (Giant)-Binocular.